 - Religious: In terms of the Hindu religion, Holi is celebrated due to the tale of Lord Vishnu and Bhakt Prahlad and Holika.
 There was demoness was called Holika, and this is where the festival of Holi gets its name from.
 She had a blanket that was immune from fire.
 Bhakt Prahlad, a devotee of Lord Vishnu, was trickled to sit on burning pyre, along with demoness Holika.
 However, Bhakt Prahlad came out of the fire safely.

-Conclusion: Holi is a wonderful festival to experience and you do not need to be a Hindu to take part.
+Conclusion: Holi is a wonderful festival to experience and even non-Hindus celebrate it as a festival of brotherly-love and harmony.

 Wikpedia link: https://en.wikipedia.org/wiki/Holi